matiaspakua/tech.notes.io/pages/general_topic/specialization_building_cloud_computing_solutions_at_scale.md

 - What is 5G Technology and How Does it Work? - [TWI](https://www.twi-global.com/technical-knowledge/faqs/What-is-5G)
 - How 5G Works - HowStuffWorks [link](https://electronics.howstuffworks.com/5g.htm)

+### What problems solve Edge ML?

+1. **Real-time Decision Making**: One of the primary advantages of Edge ML <mark style="background: #FFF3A3A6;">is its ability to operate in low-latency environments.
+In applications where real-time responses are critical, such as autonomous vehicles or industrial automation</mark>, relying on cloud-based machine learning models can introduce significant delays due to data transmission and processing.
+Edge ML eliminates this bottleneck by processing data locally, enabling instantaneous decision-making.

+2. **Privacy and Data Security**: Another unique problem that Edge ML solves is the issue of privacy and data security.
+With traditional machine learning models, sensitive data often needs to be transmitted to remote servers for processing.
+This raises concerns about data privacy and potential security breaches.
+Edge ML addresses this challenge by <mark style="background: #FFF3A3A6;">keeping data locally and performing computations on the device itself, reducing the risk of data exposure</mark>.

+3. **Decentralized Processing**: As the demand for real-time and decentralized processing increases, <mark style="background: #FFF3A3A6;">Edge ML brings the power of artificial intelligence (AI) to the edge of the network</mark>, without relying on cloud or centralized servers.

 ### Using AI API